-In awarding the Psiphon FL our Editors' Choice Award, we want to highlight how incredibly versatile this softshell jacket it.
 From summertime backpacking trips to wintertime ski tours, this outer layer is a purpose-built performer.
 With exceptional weather protection and mobility we feel that this jacket best suits those seeking a jacket for athletic activity, but with subtle styling, it can easily be used around town too.

-With a price of $239, the Psiphon FL is not inexpensive, and is pricier than the average jackets in our review.
+With a price of $239, the Psiphon FL is not inexpensive and is pricier than the average jackets in our review.
 However, for its high performance, low weight, and excellent fit, it's a good value for those demanding the best.

 The Psiphon FL is a well-crafted softshell that is built to withstand the rigors of alpine climbing while remaining lightweight and functional.
 We struggled to find an area that this jacket did not succeed in.
 Its light fabric may have long-term durability issues if used and abused in rough environments, but we feel that the benefit of having such a versatile jacket in your arsenal is well worth it.